-Homicide victims found in Mojave Desert in 1980 identified
+Bodies found in desert in 1980 ID’d as woman seeks parents

 A new DNA sample from Salley and the female Ludlow victim’s DNA were sent to the California Department of Justice, which confirmed the match and the positive identification of Duffey this month, the Sheriff’s Department said.

-Salley also told the investigators she had learned that her mother had been associated with a man only known as “Digger Lane” and her mother planned to meet up with him when he was released from a Virginia prison in late 1979 or early 1980 and travel across the country.
+Salley also told the investigators she had learned that her mother had been associated with a man only known as “Digger Lane,” and her mother planned to meet up with him when he was released from a Virginia prison in late 1979 or early 1980 and travel across the country.

 Records searches pointed to William Everette Lane, who had listed a home address in Jacksonville, Florida.
-Investigators used the address to locate family members including Lane’s biological mother.
+Investigators used the address to find family members, including Lane’s biological mother.
 Again, DNA samples led to confirmation he was the male Ludlow victim.

 The Sheriff’s Department said the process of returning the victims’ remains to their families had begun.